We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 12. South Korea

-Wooden chopsticks. | The Pampered Pup
+Wooden chopsticks.

 It has been reported there are at least 3,000 dog farms located in South Korea.
 South Korea, according to the Humane Society International, is the top country for the farming of dog meat [2].

 Despite the thousands of dog meat farms scattered throughout the country, The Korean Observer has reported the demand for dog meat extends well beyond what is being produced.
-Regularly, there are reports of stolen family pets being murdered and consumed.
+Regularly, there are reports of stolen pets being murdered and consumed.

 South Koreans have their preferences when it comes to dog meat.
 They prefer breeds like Cocker Spaniels, Labradors, and Golden Retrievers.